ProtoCSS/ProtoCSS/README.md

 I appreciate and value contributions to the ProtoCSS project.
 Whether you're a seasoned developer or a newcomer, your input can help me improve and grow the preprocessor.
 For more information on how to contribute, please consult our contributing guidelines.

 ## License
-ProtoCSS is distributed under the terms of the MIT License, which grants permission for usage, modification, and distribution of the software, while maintaining its original copyright.
+ProtoCSS is distributed under the terms of the MIT License.
 For more details, please refer to the LICENSE file included in the project repository.